 Here are a few examples of what an app may contain:

-- Diet plan – Logging of your food and drink, some have the ability to log how you feel prior and after eating.
+- Diet plan – logging of your food and drink; some can log how you feel prior to and after eating.
 This can be useful in establishing any foods and beverages that may be worsening symptoms.

-- Resource library – A wealth of information to read and absorb and for education about fibromyalgia, research on treatments (both medical and holistic).
+- Resource library – a wealth of information to read and absorb and for education about fibromyalgia, and research on treatments (both medical and holistic).
 Books and websites to read and support groups and key contacts.

-- Journaling – Ability for you to log your thoughts and feelings on a daily basis.
+- Journaling – the ability for you to log your thoughts and feelings on a daily basis.
 Research has shown that journaling can help with your mental health and give you the ability to track symptoms and locate triggers of worsening symptoms.

 I like to use my smartphone's marketplace, which is where you purchase apps.
-In the marketplace's search bar type in “fibromyalgia” and you will get a list of available apps.
-The apps will provide you with a brief synopsis, screenshots of the apps, price and whether there are more in-app purchases, and most importantly – users reviews.
+In the marketplace's search bar type in fibromyalgia and you will get a list of available apps.
+The apps will provide you with a brief synopsis, screenshots of the apps, price and whether there are more in-app purchases, and most importantly, users reviews.
 I like to read a large number of reviews.
-I do read the reviews because research has proven that a large percentage of reviewers do only come onto the Internet only to leave negative reviews.
+I do read the reviews because research has proven that a large percentage of reviewers only come onto the internet to leave negative reviews.

 Most applications do allow you a short period of time to use the apps for free.
-This is a great opportunity for you to use it, get a feel for the app before you decide to purchase.
+This is a great opportunity for you to use it and get a feel for the app before you decide to purchase.

 This app was designed for patients who experience pain.
 WebMD Pain Coach App is a comprehensive and popular tool.